 - Admission to Morgan State University

-- A completed Morgan State University Nursing Program Application submitted by deadline
+- A completed Morgan State University Nursing Program Application submitted by the deadline

 - Three (3) letters of reference (1 academic; 1 personal/character; 1 professional/organizational)

 - Completion of all prerequisite courses prior to starting the nursing program (all science coursework must have been completed within the last five years)

 - Proof of health insurance/immunizations for employment in the healthcare field